 Is Transistor avaialble?
 Yes!
 Transistor first launched on May 20, 2014 for the PlayStation 4 and PC.

-Is the game's soundtrack be available?
+Is the game's soundtrack available?
 Yes!
 The Transistor Original Soundtrack was released on our May 20 launch day for $9.99 for the digital version, and $14.99 for digital + compact disc.
 It's available on Steam stand-alone and bundled with the game, and on this web site.
 A deluxe Vinyl Edition is also available!
 The Transistor Original Soundtrack features more than 60 minutes of music created for the game by Supergiant's Darren Korb, with vocals by Ashley Barrett.

 The OST includes an exclusive bonus track, "Signals", created especially for this release.

 This bonus album by our composer and audio director Darren Korb contains more than 80 minutes of alternate music tracks, featuring the amazing vocals of Ashley Barrett and instrumental versions of some key pieces from the soundtrack.
 We're releasing it as a free update to everyone who picked up the Transistor OST on Steam or our web site, and it's also available for free streaming.
 We hope you enjoy it!

 Will Transistor be available in my country?
 Transistor is available worldwide.
 The game includes English voiceover and text in English, French, Spanish, Italian, German, Russian, Brazilian Portuguese, and Japanese.

 Who is the developer of Transistor?
 We're Supergiant Games, an independent development studio based in San Francisco, California.
 Our first game Bastion released in 2011 and proceeded to earn more than 100 industry accolades and sell more than two million copies across all platforms.
 You can learn more about us on our team page.